Executive Summary Template

 What is an Executive Summary?

-Business plans, investment proposals, project plans… Regardless of what you’re working on, you’ll need to draft an executive summary for your project.
-The summary should explain what you’re working on and what need you’re solving -- but make sure your reader doesn’t become bogged down in details.
+The summary should explain what you’re working on and what needs you’re solving - but make sure your reader doesn’t become bogged down in details.
 The goal of the executive summary is to sell your reader on your project: excite them, motivate them, and inspire them to keep reading.

 How to use the Executive Summary template